Bucknell, Shropshire: Population

-Despite more houses, the number of people living in Bucknell has dropped.
 The population of the village in 1811 Census was 226.
 At the end of the 19th century this had risen to 546.
 In the 1981 Census the population of the village was 494; in 1991 the population of the parish (probably including Bedstone) was 601 consisting of some 250 dwellings and in 2001 it was 642 in 294 dwellings.
+The 2021 Census showed that the population had risen to 740, 31.5% of those aged under 17 and 15.2% over 65.

 Transport

 The village has a railway station on the Heart of Wales Line.
 There are nine trains a day on weekdays and eight on Saturdays, five/four to Shrewsbury and four to Swansea (plus two each way on Sundays).
 There is also a bus service to Knighton and Ludlow.

 Bucknell F.C.

-An association football club exists in the village called Bucknell F.C. who previously played in the Mid Wales South League (despite being based in England they currently play in the Welsh football league system).
-They played in the Herefordshire Football League in the 2010–11 season (and before that in the Mid Wales South League as now).
-Bucknell play at the Daffodil Lane Recreation Ground.
-Another Shropshire village, also in the southwest of Shropshire, have a team playing in the same league: Newcastle.
+Bucknell F.C., now defunct, were an association football club who played in the Mid Wales South League (despite being based in England, they played in the Welsh football league system) and the Herefordshire Football League.
+They played at the Daffodil Lane Recreation Ground.